eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 # Limitations

 - Individual rail cars / coupling / uncoupling cannot currently be modeled
+- Distant signals (Vorsignale) are not modelled.
+Instead trains act as if always having full visibility onto the next main signal
 - Delay of railroad switches is not modelled
 - Overlap (Durchrutschweg) after a rail signal (which guarantuess safety if a red signal is violated), is currently not modelled by the rail signal safety assessment
 - Axle counters are assumed after every signal and every railway switch and correspondingly, partial driveways (Teilfahrstraßen) are used in the most efficient manner
 - Stretching and shorting of long trains is not modelled
+- Operational restrictings on reversing trains (Shunting) are not modelled.
+Trains may reverse according to their defined route and move at normal speeds / acceleration in either direction (subject to rail signal safety rules).